Life is a great big canvas; throw all the paint on it you can.

 Any disability can be experienced as a huge challenge and be hard to live and deal with.
 Impacted people have to (re)discover themselves and find different ways to fulfill their dreams without slipping into the realms of depression and frustration.
 It is easy when faced with intense adversity to let oneself experience more intense negative feelings and emotions, yet these undermine one’s rationality and give rise to confusing mindsets regarding one’s own image and capabilities.
 What usually follows is an all time low and sensations of self pity and loss of worthless set in.
 Laughter is a powerful tool that can help manage physical pain and emotional distress.
 It has the ability to elevate the mood state by releasing endorphins, a feel good hormone that alleviates pain and provides a feeling of comfort and safety.

-How laughter helps to cope with physical disabilities
+How Laughter Yoga and Laughter Wellness help cope with physical disabilities

 - Mobility: many people with a physical disability are sometimes unable to move parts of their body without regular physiotherapy exercises.
 Due to lowered mental functions, they often find it difficult to follow commands properly.
 Anecdotal evidence suggests that laughter sessions help people in this situation be much more compliant with physiotherapy commands, leading to notable physical improvement in motor functions.
 Also, because the exercise revolves around laughter all physical challenges are approached positively.
 Participants do the best they can physically and always feel they succeed because they are invited to laugh on their own terms, and that’s always a win (if you can breathe, you can laugh).